carla-simulator/carla/Docs/carla_on_server.md

     sudo service lightdm stop

-Run our own X server.
-Here I use number 7, but in theory it could be labeled with any number.
+Run your own Xorg.
+Here I use number 7, but it could be labeled with any free number.

     sudo nohup Xorg :7 &